 After this first job out of school, I was fortunate enough to be hired by Cascade Dafo, the premier supplier and manufacturer of Dynamic Ankle Foot Orthotics (DAFO!).
 I had a great time being employed here.
 I worked alongside (mostly under and trying to keep, however) Pete Battersby.
 I learned a great deal about life, business, respect, grit, and thinking through a good, hard problem from this man.
 With Pete, we created some significant improvements in the manufacturing processes for the custom and generic orthotics that Cascade DAFO sold with a heavy emphasis on fixture standardization and process automation.

 Life changes and along with it comes the need to venture out.
-Which brings me to my current job at Elkhart Plastics.
+Which brings me to my next job at Elkhart Plastics.
 I have had fun working with this team of individuals in our pursuits of rotationally molded perfection.
 I was originally hired as the Engineering Manager and was promoted to Plant Manager when the opportunity came up.
 I learned a lot in this role and enjoyed being able to support and improve as many employees and projects as I did.

 I am now a Plant Manager with Mack Molding at their Cavendish, Vermont facility.